Walt Disney Studios Home Entertainment

-Buena Vista Home Entertainment, Inc., doing business as Walt Disney Studios Home Entertainment, is the home entertainment distribution arm of The Walt Disney Company.
-The division handles the distribution of Disney's films, television series, and other audiovisual content across several home media formats, such as Ultra HD Blu-ray, Blu-ray discs, DVDs, and digital media, under various brand labels around the world.
+Buena Vista Home Entertainment, Inc. (doing business as Walt Disney Studios Home Entertainment) is the home entertainment distribution arm of the Walt Disney Company.
+The division handles the distribution of Disney's films, television series, and other audiovisual content across digital formats and platforms.

-The division was legally incorporated as Buena Vista Home Video on February 13, 1987.
-It was renamed to its current legal name in 1997.
-The division adopted the current Walt Disney Studios-branding in its public name in 2007, but retained the Buena Vista-branding within its legal corporate name.
+For 37 years, Buena Vista Home Entertainment handled autonomous distribution of those properties in several physical home media formats, such as VHSs, DVDs, Blu-ray discs, and 4K discs under various brand labels around the world.
+It was founded on February 13, 1987 as Buena Vista Home Video.
+It was renamed to its current legal name in 1997, although it is currently known in the UK as Walt Disney Studios Home Entertainment (UK & Ireland) since 2013.
+The division adopted the current Walt Disney Studios-branding in its public name in 2007, but kept the Buena Vista-branding for corporate use.

+Since 2024, Sony Pictures Home Entertainment handles physical production and distribution for all film titles released by Walt Disney Studios Home Entertainment in North America, although Disney continues to curate all its home media releases.

 History

 Background

 Before Disney began releasing home video titles itself, it licensed some titles to MCA's DiscoVision label for their newly developed disc format, later called LaserDisc.
 Disney's agreement with MCA ended in December 1981.

 In 1980, Disney established its own video distribution operation as part of Walt Disney Telecommunications and Non-Theatrical Company (WDTNT) with Jim Jimirro as its first president.
 Home video was not considered to be a major market by Disney at the time.
 WDTNT Co. also handled marketing of other miscellaneous ancillary items such as short 8 mm films for home movies.

 Disney's first releases on videotape were 13 titles that were licensed for rental to Fotomat on March 4, 1980, initially in a four-city test (Chicago, Houston, Philadelphia, and San Francisco/Oakland/San Jose), to be expanded nationwide by the end of 1980.
 The agreement specified rental fees ranging from $7.95 to $13.95.

 Disney was unusual among the major studios in offering a program for authorized rentals.
 Most of the other studios involved in the videocassette market at the time were trying to find ways to stop dealers from renting out their movie tapes.
-Magnetic Video (with titles from 20th Century Fox and others) ceased doing business with Fotomat after Fotomat began renting Magnetic Video cassettes without authorization.
+Magnetic Video (which had titles from 20th Century Fox and others) ceased doing business with Fotomat after they began renting Magnetic Video cassettes without authorization.

-In the late 1980s, Disney began seeking other outlets to distribute its video, and signed deals with mass-merchant retailers such as Target, Caldor, and Walmart.
+In the late 1980s, Disney began seeking other outlets to distribute its video, and signed deals with mass-merchant retailers such as Target, Caldor, and Wal-Mart.
 Around this time, the studio began partnering with major retailers for advertising campaigns.